sbender9/signalk-switch-automation/README.md

 Examples
 ========

-Turn your anchor light on and off:
+Turn your anchor light on and off automatically:
   * `electrical.inverters.261.acin.voltage` 'is equal' to 0
   * And `environment.sun` 'not equal' to 'day'
   * And `navigation.speedOverGround` 'less than' 0.5